 15.9 Failing to Sign out of Treble Cone’s ‘ZeroHarm’

-Pilots, (in fact all personal accessing Treble Cone /Pub Corner) must be registered with, and sign into ZeroHarm each day that the site is being used.
+Pilots, (in fact all personal accessing Treble Cone /Pub Corner) must be registered with, and sign into ZeroHarmFarm each day that the site is being used.
+They must also sign out each day.
 Failure to sign out by the end of the day will result in a penalty of 200 points.

 16 THERMALLING

-All pilots must read and observe the procedures set out in FAI Sporting Code Section 7B - Chapter 16, Thermalling Rules and Procedures.
+Pilots are to observe the procedures set out in FAI Sporting Code Section 7B.

 17 FIRE RISK/SMOKING

 During the summer the hazard of fires is a serious danger.
 Smoking is prohibited on launch and in all landing fields and refly zones.
-All vehicles driving to Launch sites must carry fire extinguishers.
+All vehicles driving to Launch sites must carry fire extinguishers and preferably a shovel.
 In Wanaka, during the summer months there is an absolute “No Fire” policy.

 18 USE OF ANOTHER GLIDER